libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Cross version support

-The improved muxer selection approach MUST be interoperable with pervious libp2p versions which do not support this improved approach.
+The improved multiplexer selection approach MUST be interoperable with pervious libp2p versions which do not support this improved approach.

 ### TLS case

 In the current version of libp2p, the ALPN extension field is populated with a key "libp2p".
-By appending the key of "libp2p" to the end of the supported muxer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's supported muxer sets is always satisfied.
+By appending the key of "libp2p" to the end of the supported multiplexer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's supported multiplexer sets is always satisfied.
 When one peer runs the old version and the other peer runs the version that supports this feature, the negotiated protocol is "libp2p".

-In the case "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no muxer was selected.
-And the upgrade process MUST fall back to the multistream-selection protocol to to negotiate the muxer to be selected.
+In the case "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
+And the upgrade process MUST fall back to the multistream-selection protocol to to negotiate the multiplexer to be selected.

 ### Noise case

 The existing version of libp2p Noise handshake carries empty early data.
-When a version that supports this feature talks to an older version which does not support this feature, the muxer selection process on the new version runs against an empty string and will return empty muxer selection result.
+When a version that supports this feature talks to an older version which does not support this feature, the multiplexer selection process on the new version runs against an empty string and will return empty multiplexer selection result.

-In the case an empty muxer selection result is returned, the upgrade process MUST fall back to the multistream-selection protocol to select the muxer.
+In the case an empty multiplexer selection result is returned, the upgrade process MUST fall back to the multistream-selection protocol to select the multiplexer.

 ## Security

-The muxer list carried in TLS ALPN extension field is part of the ClientHello message which is not encrypted.
-This feature will expose the supported muxers in plain text, but this is not a weakening of securiy posture.
-In the fuure when [ECH] is ready the muxer info can be protected too.
+The multiplexer list carried in TLS ALPN extension field is part of the ClientHello message which is not encrypted.
+This feature will expose the supported multiplexers in plain text, but this is not a weakening of securiy posture.
+In the fuure when [ECH] is ready the multiplexer info can be protected too.

 The early data in Noise handshake is only sent afer the peers establish a shared key, in the second and third handshake messages in the XX pattern.
-So the early data is encrypted and the muxer info carried over is protected.
+So the early data is encrypted and the multiplexer info carried over is protected.
 These is no security weakening in this case either.